-To use them for a rejection/reversal play, the first thing we need to do is find an existing trend or momentum play.
+To use forex pivot points for reversal entry or a rejection/reversal play, the first thing we need to do is find an existing trend or momentum play.
 If you read our article on Impulsive vs. Corrective moves in reading price action, you will be able to easily spot these.

 We will start with the EURCAD which on the daily chart below we can see is clearly in a downtrend.